Chase Ultimate Rewards Review: Get Maximum Value

 Points redemption start at 10,000 points a night for a Category 1 hotel and up to 60,000 points a night for a Category 11 hotel.
 IHG also lets you combine cash + points.
 For example, for a Category 5 hotel, you can pay 30,000 points, or 25,000 points + $40, or 20,000 points + $70.

-Do: Keep your eye out on BreakPoints® deals, which is a bimonthly deal where IHG releases rooms in certain hotels for only 5,000 points per night.
-But if you see something you're interested in, you'll have to act fast, as the availability is limited and they go quick.
-For example, for October 2016, there are deals available in Brazil, Honduras, and Mexico.
+Use if: You’re keeping your eye on the BreakPoints® deals, a bimonthly deal where IHG releases rooms in certain hotels for only 5,000 points per night.
+If you see something you're interested in, act fast as the availability is limited and they often go quickly.

-Don't: Aside from lucking out with a BreakPoints® deal, in general, we don't recommend using this transfer partner.
+Don't use if: You’re not on top of the BreakPoints® deals.
+In general, we don't recommend using this transfer partner.
 The points conversion is not great and is often valued at far less than 1 cent per point.
-For example: the Crowne Plaza Times Square Manhattan goes for $274.40/night for a random date in April 2017, but costs 50,000 points.
+For example, the Crowne Plaza Times Square Manhattan goes for $274.40/night for a date in April 2017 but costs 50,000 points.
 That puts the value at only 0.55 cents a night.

-Do: Marriott occasionally offers PointSavers rates, where you can book nights at a hotel for the number of points of the hotel category below it (i.e., you can book a Category 5 room at a Category 4 rate).
-So be sure to check if any Marriott properties in the city you're visiting is offered at a PointSaver rate.
-Or you can check the calendar availability if your time is flexible.
-Using your points to book 5 nights will get you the best value, as the 5th night is free.
+Use if: You take advantage of the PointSavers rates, where you can book a hotel for the number of points that hotel category below it requires (i.e., you can book a Category 5 room at a Category 4 rate).
+Be sure to check if any Marriott properties in the city you're visiting are offered at a PointSaver rate.
+Or you can check the calendar for availability if your time is flexible.
+Using your points to book five nights will get you the best value, as the 5th night is free.

-Don't: Marriott is not our favorite use of Chase UR points either.
-In our opinion, Marriott points are only valuable if you have the Marriott Rewards Premier card from Chase, as you rack up the Marriott points a LOT faster, thus making each point worth more.
-Transferring it 1:1 from Chase will rarely get you a value of over 0.8 points a night, unless you're looking at Category 1 and 2 hotels.
+Don't use if: You’re not using PointSavers.
+Marriott is not our favorite use of Chase UR points either.
+In our opinion, Marriott points are only valuable if you have the Marriott Rewards Premier card from Chase.
+You rack up the Marriott points a LOT faster, making each point worth more.
+However, transferring it 1:1 from Chase will rarely get you a value of over 0.8 points a night, unless you're looking at Category 1 and 2 hotels.

-Let's look at an example of the PointSavers: Currently, the Renaissance Aruba Resort & Casino (a Category 8 hotel) is participating in the PointSavers.
+Let's look at an example with PointSavers: Currently, the Renaissance Aruba Resort & Casino (a Category 8 hotel) is participating in the PointSavers program.
 You can book a 40,000 points/night room for 35,000 points.
 Add in the 5th night free, and you're spending 140,000 points for 5 nights.
 At a normal rate of $255/night, this is only a value of 0.91 cents per point.

 Ritz Carlton Rewards

 Points redemption start at 30,000 points for Tier 1 to 70,000 points for Tier 5.
-And if you use points to book 4 consecutive nights, you get the 5th night free.
+If you use points to book four consecutive nights, you get the 5th night free.
 One thing to beware of: as Ritz Carlton falls under the Marriott brand portfolio, you can't belong to both programs.
 You can, however, change your membership from one to the other within the same account and keep your point balance.
-The difference is that there may be some promotions from time to time for the different programs.
+The difference is that there may be different promotions from time to time for each program.

-Ritz Carlton Rewards also participate in the PointSaver program (a Tier 3 hotel will only require 40,000 points instead of 50,000).
-But just like with Marriott Rewards, we don't particularly recommend that you use this transfer partner, as the redemption value is poor.
+Ritz Carlton Rewards also participates in the PointSaver program (a Tier 3 hotel will only require 40,000 points instead of 50,000).
+But just like with Marriott Rewards, we don't particularly recommend that you use this transfer partner, as the redemption value is relatively poor.

 See the Ritz Carlton rewards chart.

-Transferring your UR points to Hyatt Gold Passport is a great value when redeeming for free nights.
-Their award chart is well priced and the transfer makes for a great points conversion most of the time.
-The points + cash option could yield even better value, and you would be able to save points.
+Transferring your UR points to the Hyatt Gold Passport is a great value when you’re redeeming them for free nights.
+Their awards chart is well priced and the transfer makes for a great point conversion most of the time.
+The points and cash option could yield even better value, and you would be able to save points.

-We don't recommend using the 3 other hotel partners, as the value of the points is very low.
+We don't really recommend the three other hotel partners, as the value of the points is very low.
 That's pretty much like throwing your hard-earned UR points down the drain.
-Unless you can find good deals like with IHG BreakPoints®.
-Transferring Chase points to airline partners is almost always the best value.
+Unless you can find good deals through programs like IHG BreakPoints® or PointSaver, transferring Chase points to airline partners is almost always the better value.

 Ultimate Rewards points never expire as long as your account is open, but if you decide to shut your card down, any rewards you've earned and haven't redeemed will disappear.

 Chase also reserves the right to suspend your Ultimate Rewards privileges if it appears that you're abusing them.
-Typically, this is most likely to occur if you're opening up multiple accounts to get the sign-on bonuses and then using or transferring your Chase points before canceling.
+This is most likely to occur if you're opening up multiple accounts to get the sign-on bonuses and then canceling right after you’ve used or transferred your Chase points.
 Making purchases only in the bonus categories in order to max out your rewards may also send up a red flag.